macvean/my_first_endpoint/README.md

 # Manage your API with Google Cloud Endpoints - Python & GKE

+A series of tutorials to help you build and manage your first API using Google Container Enginer and Google Cloud Endpoints.
+This series focuses on Python and Flask.

+In this first part, we build and deploy a simple Hello World API, taking you from a fresh empty project to first working API.

 ##This Series
 This tutorial is the first of many in a series.
 By following all parts, you will incrementaly build a fully fledged web API, incorporating many of the core features and capabilities of Google Cloud Endpoints.
 The tutorials are as follows: